DDDOH/ProjectTemplate/README.md

   1. The python command line input to start the experiment
   2. The time when starting the experiment
   3. The original path of the script
-- [ ] A function to automatically set PyTorch device
+- [x] A function to automatically set PyTorch device
-  - [ ] If no GPU, use CPU
+  - [x] If no GPU, use CPU
-  - [ ] If multiple GPUs are available, automatically select the most 'idle' one.
+  - [x] If multiple GPUs are available, automatically select the most 'idle' one.
+- [ ] A decorator for saving original visualization data while plotting figures.
 - [ ] Python `argparse` template.